mixmastamyk/console/docs/additional.rst

 |

-Signing off from the late seventies, a new futuristic decade awaits!
+Signing off from the '79,
+a new futuristic decade awaits!

     - *Keep On Truckin'*